Category: Poems

 The woman might peer out, into the night,

-but she wouldn’t know about our cat.
+but she wouldnโ€™t know about our cat.

-She might not see two emeralds
+She might not see two emeralds,

-the shadow rubs the house
+the shadow rub the house.

-The window would be closed
+The window would be closed,

 and away would slip our cat.